noaione/vthell/README.md

 ### WebSockets

+**Note**<br>
+If you are running with Uvicorn or anything else, make sure to disable the ping timeout and ping interval.
+We have our own ping method that you need to answer and using that ping method will broke if you use Nginx deployment or something like that.

 The v3 of VTHell now have a Websocket server ready to be connected to.
 To start, connect to this following route: `/api/event`

 For example in JS: